View a Chinese translation of this page here

 - Illustrations should be used only when data cannot be expressed clearly in any other way.
 When graphs are submitted the numerical data on which they are based should be uploaded to ScholarOne as a supplementary file. /li>

-Research checklists should be uploaded during the submission process, if these are not applicable to your research please state the reason in your cover letter.
+It is a journal requirement that the EQUATOR checklist relevant to the study is supplied.
+Research checklists should be uploaded during the submission process; if these are not applicable to your research please state the reason in your cover letter.

 Word count: up to 2500 words (excluding title page, abstract, tables, figures, and references)